arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 - Gather three types of power readings from the energy meter: _Active Power Total - Pt (`W`)_, _Reactive Power Total - Qt (`var`)_, and _Apparent Power Total - St (`VA`)_.
 - Organize the collected data on Voltage, Current, and Power (Active, Reactive, and Apparent) into various categories to represent the _Actual_, _Average_, _Maximum_, and _Minimum_ values of each.
 - Access the Energy Counter figures in _`Wh`_ and _`varh`_ units.
-- Distribute power optimally to regulate selected household appliances, based to the user's energy profile.
+- Distribute power optimally to regulate selected household appliances based on the user's energy profile.

 While all these processes are handled by Opta™ locally, it is also connected to the Arduino Cloud through Wi-Fi®.
-This connection allows users to view their energy usage and remotely control connected devices via the Arduino Cloud.
+This connection lets users view their energy usage and remotely control connected devices via the Arduino Cloud.

 ### Opta™ Energy Management with 7M.24 Example Code

 The provided code showcases the capabilities of Opta™ as described earlier.
-It is worth noting that some code functions are generated by the Arduino Cloud during dashboard configuration.
-For immediate access to the full example, the files can be downloaded [here](assets/energy_management.zip).
-We will now delve into key code components to break down how the example code works.
+It is worth noting that the Arduino Cloud generates some code functions during dashboard configuration.
+The files can be downloaded [here](assets/energy_management.zip) for immediate access to the full example.
+We will dive into key code components to explain how the example code works.

 The code requires the inclusion of specific headers.
 These headers enable the RS-485 interface, the Modbus RTU protocol, the Arduino Cloud connection, and the scheduler.
 The scheduler oversees data exchange through the RS-485 interface using the Modbus RTU protocol.
-Moreover, it includes the parameters essential for stable communication, adhering to Modbus RTU standards.
+Moreover, it includes the parameters essential for stable communication and adhering to Modbus RTU standards.

 ```arduino
 #include "stm32h7xx_ll_gpio.h"